Andy-Osborne/Recipe-Workshop/testing.md

 ##### Breakdown of jQuery functionality in ``profile.html``

-- Account Information Update AJAX Function
+- Account Information Update AJAX Function:

   - I verified that when the profile owner submits information in the Account Update Modal, that the following happens: